 Witness and notarize the document

 A simple revocable trust may only cost a few hundred through a digital service, while an irrevocable trust will cost thousands, since you may need the assistance of an estate attorney.
-You can open a revocable trust with Policygenius using attorney-approved tools.

 Learn more about how much a trust costs.